 If these restrictions are not enough for you, you can request a permit for out-of-sight flights with the National Aviation Authority.
 However, this approval is only granted to unmanned aerial vehicles with a take-off mass of more than 5 kilograms.

 Compulsory insurance: You are obligated to buy drone insurance for operations in Germany.
+This company offers insurance for drones in English.
+But according to German laws, companies can only sell you insurance when you live in Germany.

 Maximum take-off weight (MTOW): Up to a weigh of more than five kilograms you can fly your drone without a permit as long as you comply with other rules.
 If you want to operate a drone with a weight of more than two kilograms, you need a German drone license (“Drohnen-Kenntnisnachweis“).